ngambip/Diabetes_factors_2024/README.md

    (iv) Exploring BMI categories in connection with diet quality and habits helps understand the dietary influences on BMI

-   (v) BMI against diet scores was analyzed to determine the impact of diet on average BMI measurements.

 # Findings